MrScott1234/TenPinShuffleProject/index.md

 ![image](https://user-images.githubusercontent.com/97776260/149610441-7064d8bb-da35-4d6f-8742-267f0c385ac6.png)

-###### TODO: Figure out where some textures are stored, as I cannot find where the brick or ground wood texture is located
+###### NOTE: Some textures are embedded within the model data itself, and are NOT stored separately like this.

 ### Sound Files